 If you complete the Profile update form and share your personally identifying information, this information will be used only to provide you with more targeted content.
 We may use your contact information to send further information about our organization or to contact you when necessary.
 You may always opt-out of receiving future mailings; see the "Opt Out" section below.

 You may decide to send us personally identifying information, for example, in an email message containing a question or comment, or by filling out a Website form that provides us this information.
 We use personally identifying information from email primarily to respond to your requests.
 Your email may be forwarded to other Omaha Schools Foundations employees or contractors who are better suited to answer your questions.
 We may also use your email to contact you in the future about our programs that may be of interest.

 We want to be very clear: we will not obtain personally identifying information about you when you visit the Website unless you choose to provide such information to us.
 Providing such information is strictly voluntary.
 Except as might be required by law, we do not share any information we receive with any outside parties.
 We will not share your name or email address with any outside parties.

 From time to time Omaha Public Schools Foundation will send out a newsletter updating “Friends of OSF” on the foundation activities.
 Our Website communications provide recipients the opportunity to “Unsubscribe” from receiving such communications at the bottom of each email.

 This Website has security measures in place to protect the loss, misuse and alteration of the information under our control.
 Omaha Public Schools Foundation employs strict security measures to safeguard any online transactions.
 Personal information is stored in a secured database and always sent via an encrypted Internet channel.
-Transactions are conducted through Blackbaud Merchant Services on a secure Payment Gateway.
+Transactions are conducted through Donor Perfect on a secure Payment Gateway.

 Amendments and Updates